auanasgheps/snapraid-aio-script/README.md

 - When the script is done sends an email with the results, both in case of error or success.

 ### Additional Information
 - Docker container management, if enabled, will manage containers before SnapRAID activity and restore them when finished.
-This avoids nasty errors aboud data being written during SnapRAID sync.
+It avoids nasty errors aboud data being written during SnapRAID sync.
-	- You can either choose to pause or stop your containers.
+	- You can either choose to pause or stop your containers and manage a remote docker host.
-- Important messages are sent to the system log, at least on OMV.
+- Important messages are sent to the system log.

 ## Customization
-Many options can be changed to your taste, their behavior is documented in the script config file.
+Many options can be changed to your taste, their behavior is documented in the config file.
 If you don't know what to do, I recommend using the default values and see how it performs.

 ### Customizable features